-Research permit: Before actual data collection, a letter was obtained from the Directorate of Postgraduates Studies at Moshi Co-operative University and presented the letter to Regional administrative secretary (RAS) which gave approval to Moshi municipal council which later released the research permit for data collection.
+Research permit: Before actual data collection, a letter was obtained from the Directorate of Postgraduates Studies at Moshi Co-operative University and presented to the Regional administrative secretary (RAS), which approved the Moshi municipal council, which later released the research permit for data collection.

 Informed consent of respondents: Before gathering or recording data, information was provided to respondents about the purpose of the study.
-Those who were willing to participate in the study were given questionnaire represented their voluntary agreement to participate in the study and continue to provide information on the subjects of interest.
+Those willing to participate in the study were given a questionnaire that represented their voluntary agreement to participate in the study and continue to provide information on the subjects of interest.